kersorianek/mon-portfolio/_posts/2019-04-04-Requirement-Analysis-Guidelines.md

 # What is Visual Modeling?

-Visual Modeling is Graphical representation using a modeling language that takes something **complex** and makes it **easier to understand**.
+Visual modeling is a graphical representation of something **complex** using a modeling language that makes it **easier to understand**.

-Let's break it down further.
-So, the first thing is visual modeling is a graphical representation.
-Pictures are a lot easier to understand than a block of text.
-IT could be a picture, process flow or a excel sheet. **Graphical representation is a way to be able display it rather than just displaying text.** There are different graphical representations can use different modeling languages and what it does is it takes something complex and makes it easier to understand.
+Let's take a step farther.
+So, first and foremost, visual modeling is a graphical representation.
+A picture is much easier to comprehend than a block of words.
+It might be a picture, a flow chart, or an excel file. **Graphical representation is a method of showing it rather than merely text.**

+There are several graphical representations that can be used with various modeling languages, and what they do is take something difficult and make it easy to grasp.

-For example, what a visual model is, is an organizational chart.
-Just what everybody's seen in organizational chart which shows that the different levels and hierarchy of who reports to whom.
-Well, think about that org chart for a big corporation where it's got all these different layers and all these different departments and who all rolls up where.
-Well now think about that or chart in a text form.
+A visual model, for example, is an organizational chart.
+Everyone has seen an organizational chart that depicts the many levels and hierarchy of who reports to whom.
+Consider an org chart for a large business, which has all of these various levels and divisions, and who all reports to whom.
+Now consider it or chart it in text form.

-Think that you had to explain that in text to say, you know, so and so is the president.
-And so and so is the vice president reporting up to the president and other vice presidents of these.
-It would take a long time to try to explain that in text, but a model of an organizational chart shows that very easily and it's very intuitive as to what it shows.
-That's what the model is.
+I believe you have to clarify it in text to say something like, "You know, so and so is the president."
+Likewise, the vice president reports to the president and other vice presidents.
+It would take a long time to convey something in prose, but an organizational chart model demonstrates it extremely clearly and intuitively.
+That's the model.

+## Benefits of Visual Modeling:

 So what are the benefits of visual modeling?
 We've talked about a few of them already, you can easily understand complex information.